ivanmirandastavenuiter/kontollarte-app-mvc-php-bootstrap/README.md

 ```

+#### Enabled/Disabled buttons

+Send button in message section will only be available only in the case some galleries are found.
+Otherwise, it won't be clickable.

 ### Use of AJAX

 AJAX has been also deeply used in this app to load or refresh data from the server, for example.
 Most significant request is one that implements a recursive ajax request, making one into success porperty of the previous one.
 It is the next one: